CloverBound/Python-projects/README.md

-# simple-Python-sum-program
+# Python projects

-A simple Python sum program, just like the title says
+The place where Python projects lives.

+Beware the coils!

+Suggestions welcome!